March 03 2011

 Optimizing an integrated SEO and paid search strategy can have synergistic effects on a company’s internet marketing efforts.
 It’s true that the steps to reach the right target audience can vary between paid and organic search, but ultimately, these visitors are going to land on the same website.
 This is important to keep in mind when developing a website and choosing landing pages1.
 Below are some tips on how to create landing pages that appeal to users coming from a paid search ad or a natural search listing.

-Special Pricing/Promotions: If an ad mentioned a special promotion/pricing, it sets an expectation in the users mind.
+If an ad mentioned a special promotion/pricing, it sets an expectation in the user’s mind.
 This expectation needs to be fulfilled on the landing page.
 Otherwise, you may lose a user that was attracted the most by that offer.

-Multiple Calls to Action: Having multiple call to actions will help visitors use your site in the way they want/need to.
+Having multiple calls to actions will help visitors use your site in the way they want/need to.
 People just doing research should be able to bookmark your site or ask you a quick question about a product/service they’re looking at.
 Someone ready to get a quote should be able to request that quote or add an item to their shopping cart.
 Having a phone number present will also help with those that need an immediate, personal response.

-Page loading speed: For search engine optimization, the time it takes to load a page has become an important ranking factor.
+For search engine optimization, the time it takes to load a page has become an important ranking factor.
 A quick site contributes to a better user experience.
 Landing pages optimized for both PPC and SEO traffic should be as fast as possible for quality score, natural ranking and a better user experience.
-In conclusion, truly integrated search marketing strategies focus all efforts into making sure that no matter how a user finds your site, the landing page meets that user’s expectation, fulfill his needs, answers questions and delivers the best user experience possible.
-Targeted content, useful links and navigational structure, multiple calls to action and quick loading speeds help ensure the highest possibility of acquiring and retaining long lasting customers.
+In conclusion, truly integrated search marketing strategies focus all efforts into making sure that no matter how a user finds your site, the landing page meets that user’s expectation, fulfills his needs, answers questions and delivers the best user experience possible.
+Targeted content, useful links and navigational structure, multiple calls to action and quick loading speeds help ensure the highest possibility of acquiring and retaining long-lasting customers.

 1. Landing pages should include navigational elements and not be orphaned pages.